kshekh/gamersx.tv/README.md

 bin/console assets:install --symlink
 ```

+## Deployment

+The app is deployed using Amazon CodeDeploy via a BitBucket Pipeline.
+There are
+three environments on the server - "prod", "demo", and "dev".
+Each is deployed
+to the EC2 instance by using codedeploy to push the latest code, and the
+install.sh script in the repo to copy to the right directory and link permanent
+files like .env files and the vendor and images directories.
+Each BitBucket
+Deployment has a DEPLOYMENT_GROUP variable that matches up to an AWS Deployment
+Group.

+Every push to main is deployed to the dev server automatically.
+To push to the
+demo and prod environments, tag a release with a version number, e.g.
+'release-v1.0'.

 ## Settings

 You can reach the settings admin via the /admin/ route.
 You must have a logon to